Potassium Iodide and Iodine

-Reduce thyroid vascularity prior to thyroidectomy and management of thyrotoxic crisis; block thyroidal uptake of radioactive isotopes of iodine in a radiation emergency or after therapeutic/diagnostic use of radioactive iodine
+Block thyroidal uptake of radioactive isotopes of iodine in a radiation emergency

-Hypersensitivity to iodine or any component of the formulation; iodine-induced goiter; dermatitis herpetiformis; hypocomplementemic vasculitis; nodular thyroid disease with heart disease
+Hypersensitivity to iodine or any component of the formulation; active tuberculosis; dermatitis herpetiformis; hypocomplementemic vasculitis; nodular thyroid disease with heart disease

 Antiseptic: Topical: Apply directly to area(s) requiring antiseptic.

-Preparation for thyroidectomy (off-label use): Oral: 5-7 drops (0.25-0.35 mL) 3 times daily; administer for 10 days before surgery; if not euthyroid prior to surgery, consider concurrent beta-blockade (eg, propranolol) in the immediate preoperative period to reduce the risk of thyroid storm (Bahn, 2011)
+Thyroidectomy preparation (off-label use): Oral: 5 to 7 drops (0.25 to 0.35 mL) 3 times daily; administer for 10 days before surgery; if not euthyroid prior to surgery, consider concurrent beta-blockade (eg, propranolol) in the immediate preoperative period to reduce the risk of thyroid storm (Ross 2016)

-Note: Initiate 1-48 hours prior to radiopharmaceutical exposure and continue after radiopharmaceutical administration until risk of exposure has diminished (treatment initiation time and duration is dependent on the radiopharmaceutical agent used, consult specific protocol or labeling.
+Note: Initiate 1 to 48 hours prior to radiopharmaceutical exposure and continue after radiopharmaceutical administration until risk of exposure has diminished (treatment initiation time and duration is dependent on the radiopharmaceutical agent used, consult specific protocol or labeling.

 Refer to adult dosing.

-Thyrotoxic crisis (off-label use): Oral: 4-8 drops 3 times daily; begin therapy preferably 2 hours following the initial dose of propylthiouracil or alternatively, methimazole (Eyal, 2008)
+Thyrotoxic crisis (off-label use): Oral: 4 to 8 drops 3 times daily; initiate therapy preferably 2 hours following the initial dose of antithyroid drug therapy (eg, propylthiouracil, methimazole) (Eyal 2008)